shaulco/cicd-examples/cxflow/YML-templates/README.md

 This is a set of example yml file configurations used with CxFlow to integrate with Checkmarx.

-All files have configuration examples for the following
+The application.yml file contains configuration examples for the following

+#### Checkmarx
+* CxSAST
+* CxSCA

 #### Webhooks
 * Azure